Terence Crawford: Crawford vs. Postol

-On May 3, 2016 it was finally confirmed that Crawford and WBC champion Viktor Postol had officially signed a contract for the highly anticipated light welterweight unification fight on July 23 at the MGM Grand in Las Vegas.
+On May 3, 2016, it was finally confirmed that Crawford and WBC champion Viktor Postol had officially signed a contract for the highly anticipated light welterweight unification fight on July 23 at the MGM Grand in Las Vegas.
 Both fighters entered the ring with a matched record of 28 wins, no losses.
 Both men also entered the MGM Grand Garden Arena for the first time in their respective careers.
 Crawford won by UD and unified two light welterweight world titles before a crowd of 7,027.
-Crawford also claimed the vacant Ring magazine and lineal titles.
+Crawford also claimed the vacant Ring magazine title.
 Crawford scored two flash knockdowns in the fifth round, with all three scorecards reading 118–107 twice, and 117–108.
 Postol was penalised for rabbit punching in the eleventh round when he hit Crawford with a right hand behind the head for which Postol was penalized one point, adding to Crawford's advantage.
 With the victory, Crawford staked his indisputable claim to division supremacy and set himself up for bigger fights, possibly against a returning Manny Pacquiao.
 Over twelve rounds, Crawford landed 141 of his 388 punches thrown (36%), and Postol landed 83 of 244 thrown (34%).

 In the post-fight interview, Postol praised Crawford, saying "I thought it was a good fight between two technicians, but he was quicker than me.
 He is one of the best fighters in the world.
 I just didn't have the answers for him."
 Crawford also praised his trainer Brian McIntyre, "Freddie Roach and Postol said that Freddie would outcoach my coach, but you tell 'em who got outcoached tonight."
 McIntyre revealed the plan was to keep Postol moving, which would have eliminated his jab and right hand.
 Crawford's purse for the fight was $1.3 million.
 Postol earned $675,000 for his part.
-Some sources stated the fight generated 50,000 PPV buys on HBO.
+Some sources stated the fight generated 60,000 PPV buys on HBO.
 A replay was shown later in the week and drew 378,000, considered a weak number.